Coastal taipan: Distribution and habitat

-The coastal taipan can be found in a variety of different habitats, in warm, wetter temperate to tropical coastal regions, monsoon forests, wet and dry sclerophyll forests and woodlands, and natural and artificial grassy areas, including grazing paddocks and disused rubbish tips.
+The coastal taipan can be found in a variety of different habitats, in warm, wetter, temperate to tropical coastal regions, monsoon forests, wet and dry sclerophyll forests and woodlands, and natural and artificial grassy areas, including grazing paddocks and disused rubbish tips.
 It appears to have become more common since the 1935 introduction of the cane toad.
-Whether this is because of reduced competition as other large poisonous snakes have declined after being poisoned by toads or due to increased food supply of rodents is unclear.
+Whether this is because of reduced competition, as other large venomous snakes have declined after being poisoned by toads, or due to increased food supply of rodents is unclear.
 It has adapted well to sugarcane fields, where it thrives on the rodent population in the fields.
 In Far North Queensland in the Cape York Peninsula, it is usually found in open woodland areas.
 Thickets of introduced Lantana are also favoured habitat.
 The coastal taipan shelters in abandoned animal burrows, hollow logs, and piles of vegetation and litter.

 Behaviour

 The coastal taipan is primarily diurnal, being mostly active in the early to midmorning period, although it may become nocturnal in hot weather conditions.

-The consensus of snake handlers is that the coastal taipan tends to avoid confrontation, but becomes highly aggressive if provoked.
+The consensus of snake handlers is that the coastal taipan tends to avoid confrontation, but becomes highly defensive if provoked.